 14. Email used for additional login confirmation shall be used only by the Client.

-16. The Client shall have a continuously updated anti-virus program installed on his/her device.
+16. The Client shall have a continuously updated anti-virus program installed on their device.

 17. Mobile phone used for login confirmation shall be secured with a lock (PIN code, password, lock pattern, etc.).

-18. If the Client losses the mobile phone used for login confirmation, s/he shall immediately block his/her SIM card.
+18. If the Client losses the mobile phone used for login confirmation, s/he shall immediately block their SIM card.

 20. The Client shall log in to the account safely: in order to log in to the Account, the Client shall open a new browser window and enter the address https://www.paysera.* (the list of valid domains can be found here).
 The Client shall always make sure that the internet address is www.paysera.* and the certificate used on the page is issued by Paysera.
 If any other domain is used or the HTTPS protocol is not used, it is highly probable that the website is not real and logins to such website are forbidden.

-21. After completing his/her actions on the Account, the Client shall log out from the System and shall not leave the Account accessible to third persons.
+21. After completing their actions on the Account, the Client shall log out from the System and shall not leave the Account accessible to third persons.